How Apex Matching® Works

 Matching the Tubes

-- Plate Current - The value for the tube's plate current is taken at the "Control Point" tests - Control Point 1, Control Point 2, Control Point 3, and the Transconductance Point.
+- Plate Current at 4 points - The value for the tube’s plate current is matched at the "Control Point" tests - Control Point 1, Control Point 2, Control Point 3, and the Transconductance Point.

 We evaluate these values and match them with other vacuum tubes having identical values within a very, very small tolerance.
 The result of this process is a set of tubes which you can be confident are very nearly identical in their plate characteristics.